maximevw/autolog/CONTRIBUTING.md

 #### Maven profiles

-Autolog project provides some useful profiles to help developers to guarantee the quality of the code, of the tests and reduce potential vulnerabilities:
+Autolog project provides some useful profiles to help developers to guarantee the quality of the code, of the tests, reduce potential vulnerabilities, ...
 * **Dependency check**: to detect vulnerabilities in third party dependencies, you can run the build with the profile `dependency-check` executing the plugin `dependency-check-maven` from OWASP and generating a report in `target/owasp` directory.